How to Set Access-Control-Max-Age Effectively: Preflight Cache Tuning & Debugging

 Console Error Root Cause Resolution

-Preflight cache bypass on credential changes credentials: true with stale cache Reduce maxAge or implement cache-busting query params
+Preflight cache bypass on credential changes credentials: true with stale cache Reduce maxAge or implement cache-busting via URL versioning

-Invalid header casing WAF or strict parser rejects access-control-max-age Emit exact Access-Control-Max-Age casing
+Invalid header casing Strict parser rejects non-standard casing Emit exact Access-Control-Max-Age casing

 Browsers perform exact string matching on preflight permission grants.
 Mismatched casing or duplicate values trigger cache bypass.
-Ensure your server emits exactly one lowercase or standard-cased header per response.
+Ensure your server emits exactly one Access-Control-Max-Age header per response.

 Security Boundary Mapping & Credential Revocation

 Long cache durations create security exposure windows.
-Revoked JWTs or OAuth tokens remain valid in the browser until the preflight cache expires.
-The browser skips the OPTIONS check and sends the actual request directly.
+Revoked JWTs or OAuth tokens remain operationally valid in the browser until the preflight cache expires.
+The browser skips the OPTIONS check and sends the actual request directly using the cached permission grant.

-Authenticated endpoints require shorter TTLs.
-Public, read-only APIs tolerate longer windows.
-Implement a tiered strategy based on endpoint sensitivity.
+Implement a tiered strategy based on endpoint sensitivity:

 Endpoint Type Recommended Max-Age Rationale